Przytyk pogrom: Aftermath

 Officially, three people were killed and more than 20 injured, but the number of the injured Polish peasants was probably larger, as many of them decided not to go to hospital.
 An investigation was immediately started, with arrests of Szulim Chil Leska, his father and one peasant.
 At first, the police did not believe the peasants, who presented their version of the riot, and 22 Poles were soon arrested.
 On March 16 however, with the investigation still going on, three members of Jewish self-defence group were incarcerated: Icek Banda, Luzer Kirszencwajg and Chaim Świeczka.

 Four days earlier, on March 12, Senator Moses Schorr publicly mentioned the riot, accusing local government and police of supporting the peasants.
-As Piotr Gontarczyk claims, Schorr's words, in which he talked about three brutally killed Jewish victims, without mentioning that one of the victims was Polish, resulted in complete distortion of the description of the events, as his words were immediately repeated worldwide, resulting in a wave of anti-Polish feelings among Jewish diaspora.
-Furthermore, Kraków daily "Nowy Dziennik" published an article of Sejm deputy Ozjasz Thon, in which he for the first time used the word pogrom, writing about "two human victims" at Przytyk.
-Gontarczyk claims in his book that among Jewish newspapers in Palestine, only Davar stated that Jews were responsible for the riots, as it was a Jew who first killed a peasant.
+As Gontarczyk claims, Schorr's words, in which he talked about three brutally killed Jewish victims, without mentioning that one of the victims was Polish, resulted in complete distortion of the description of the events, as his words were immediately repeated worldwide, resulting in a wave of anti-Polish sentiment among the Jewish diaspora.
+Furthermore, the Cracow daily Nowy Dziennik published an article by the Sejm deputy Ozjasz Thon, in which, for the first time, he used the word pogrom, writing about "two human victims" at Przytyk.
+Gontarczyk claims in his book that among Jewish newspapers in Mandatory Palestine, only Davar stated that Jews were responsible for the riots, as it was a Jew who first killed a peasant.